FAQ

-Additional incentives are also available, have a look at our funding options page via this link: ADD LINK TO PAGE WHEN LIVE
+Additional incentives are also available, have a look at our funding options page via this.

 This is paid whether you are a Levy or Non-Levy payer and is irrespective of the size of the company.
 Older staff, even those with degrees, can now also follow Apprenticeships if they are taking up new roles or require new knowledge and skills to perform their roles.
 Apprenticeships have long been associated with young people, however, people of all ages are now completing apprenticeships to progress in their current role or even to start a new and exciting career.